 \section{Acknowledgments}

 We thank Anshul Adve for providing the initial real-world motivation for the investigations in this paper.
-We are also grateful to Noga Alon and Vince Vatter for helpful discussions.
-The first author is supported by the National Science Foundation under Award No. 2201907 and by a Benjamin Peirce Fellowship at Harvard University, and the second author is supported by the NSF Graduate Research Fellowship Program under grant DGE--2039656.
+We are also grateful to Noga Alon, Alex Postnikov, and Vince Vatter for helpful discussions.
+We thank the anonymous referees for providing several helpful comments, including suggestions for how to simplify the proof of \cref{thm:alignmentless}.
+Colin Defant was supported by the National Science Foundation under Award No. 2201907 and by a Benjamin Peirce Fellowship at Harvard University, and Noah Kravitz was supported by the NSF Graduate Research Fellowship Program under grant DGE--2039656.